 - XML output value

-Q #7) Define Environment Variable in UFT and its uses.
+Q #7) Define Environment Variable in UFT along with its uses.

-Answer: In UFT we use a few global variables to store the global data like User Id, Password.
-Such global variables are termed as Environment variables.
+Answer: In UFT we use a few global variables to store global data like User Id and Password.
+Such global variables are termed Environment variables.

 There are three types of environment variables in UFT, which include: